jmersonuo/jmersonuo.github.io/Activities/MapDataVisualization.md

 ### Step 4: Add your style to a map

 In assignment 1, you made your first map.
-Using the quickstart code, create a fullpage map using this Style.
+Using the quickstart code, create a full-page map using this Style.
 Remember you'll have to:
-1. Click *Share to get the Style URL for this map
+1. Click *Share* to get the Style URL for this map
 <p align="center">
     <img src= "Images\04-sharestyle.png">
 </p>